Obviously a scary word.

-Those are the broad strokes: change the environment, involve and educate family (i.e. CSOs), provide positive behavioral reinforcement, and teach productive communications strategies.
-You may notice these elements place almost equal emphasis on the people and environment that surround the individual with the alcohol or substance use disorder as they do on the individual with the disorder.
+Those are the broad strokes.
+Change the environment, involve and educate family (i.e. CSOs), provide positive behavioral reinforcement, and teach productive communications strategies.
+These elements place almost equal emphasis on the people and environment that surround the individual with the alcohol or substance use disorder as they do on the individual with the disorder.
 We highlight those elements because they’re the ones that differ most from traditional approaches.
-Please understand: the CRAFT approach does not attempt to shift or transfer accountability and personal responsibility from the user to the family and community.
+Please understand, though.
+The CRAFT approach does not attempt to shift or transfer accountability and personal responsibility from the user to the family and community.
 The primary work of recovery does and always will rest on the shoulders of the individual in recovery.
-The CRAFT model does not change this one iota: rather, it seeks to place that individual in a milieu more conducive to recovery and sobriety, which – evidence clearly indicates – increases their chances of long-term health and well-being.
+The CRAFT model does not change this one iota.
+Rather, it seeks to place that individual in a place more conducive to recovery and sobriety.
+Which – evidence clearly indicates – increases their chances of long-term health and well-being.

-Now, for an overview of evidence-based CRA/CRAFT procedures adapted from a manual for therapists written by psychologists Robert Myers, Hendrik G. Rozen, and Jane Ellen Smith.
+Below is an overview of evidence-based CRA/CRAFT procedures adapted from a manual for therapists written by psychologists Robert Myers, Hendrik G. Rozen, and Jane Ellen Smith.
 The first four components focus on what happens during treatment.

-- Job Skills Training: Therapists work with individuals to help them get steady jobs.
-Azrin proposed that meaningful work functions as a powerful and positive reinforcer for individuals struggling with alcohol and substance use disorders, observing that consistent employment is “incompatible with problematic substance use.”
+- Job Skills Training.
+Therapists work with individuals to help them get steady jobs.
+Azrin proposed that meaningful work functions as a powerful and positive reinforcer for individuals struggling with alcohol and substance use disorders.
+He observes that consistent employment is “incompatible with problematic substance use.

-- Relapse Prevention: This is two-fold.
-First, like alcohol and substance refusal training, it teaches individuals in recovery to identify and manage high-risk situations that may lead to relapse.
-Second, it teaches how to handle a relapse if and when it happens.
-Therapists will include CSOs in this process, teaching them about person-specific warning signs and the high-risk situations unique to their loved one, so they may offer extra support to help manage risk when it appears.
+- Relapse Prevention.
+This is two-fold.
+Firstly, like alcohol and substance refusal training, it teaches individuals in recovery to identify and manage high-risk situations that may lead to relapse.
+Secondly, it teaches how to handle a relapse if and when it happens.
+Thirdly, terapists will include CSOs in this process.
+They teach them about person-specific warning signs and the high-risk situations unique to their loved one.
+That way, they can offer extra support to help manage risk when it appears.

 CRA for Adolescents: A-CRA

 The success of the CRA model for treating alcohol and substance use disorders in adults had an unintended result.
-It prompted mental health professionals to modify and apply the model to adolescents.
-A steady rise in the prevalence of alcohol and drug use among 12-17 year-olds caused concern in the mental health community, a trend reflected in a fifty-three percent increase in the number of 12-17 year-olds admitted to public substance use programs between 1992-1998.
+It prompted mental health professionals to modify and apply the model to teens.
+A steady rise in the prevalence of alcohol and drug use among 12-17 year-olds caused concern in the mental health community.
+The trend was reflected in a fifty-three percent increase in the number of 12-17 year-olds admitted to public substance use programs between 1992-1998.
 While more and more adolescents entered treatment during this period, the general approach to treatment followed a model designed for adults.
-A select handful of treatment centers began exploring adolescent-centered models in the late 1960s and early 1970s, altering traditional treatment programs in the following key areas:
+A select handful of treatment centers began exploring adolescent-centered models in the late 1960s and early 1970s.
+These programs altered traditional treatment programs in the following key areas:

-- Addition of a more robust array of psychological and psychiatric assessments and supports
+- Addition of a more robust array of assessments and supports

 - Increased flexibility with violations of treatment center rules